Mascarpone-Strawberry Shortcake

-A mascarpone strawberry shortcake is one of the easiest cake you can make: just bake a simple Biskuit (sponge cake), lightly brushed it with syrup and filled it with strawberries and a rich mascarpone cream.
+A mascarpone strawberry shortcake is one of the easiest cakes you can make: just bake a simple Biskuit (sponge cake), lightly brush it with syrup, and fill it with strawberries and a rich mascarpone cream.
 You don’t need any baking powder for the sponge layers, nor gelatine for the cream to keep its shape, thanks to the mascarpone.

 It’s so delicious and there’s nothing left for the next day.
-It’s really an easy to make cake which looks and tastes amazing.
+It’s an easy-to-make cake that looks and tastes amazing.
 You don’t even need to invest a lot of time in decorating it.
 Here is how I make it:

 Ingredients for the Biskuit (sponge cake) – 26 cm: